-Let me explain the main difference to you: Running shoes can be used for both walking and running, while walking shoes are meant for everyday walking but NOT for running or high intense activities.
+Let me explain you the main difference between walking and running shoes: Running shoes can be used for both walking and running, while walking shoes are meant for everyday walking but not for running or high impact activities.

 On the other side, running shoes tend to have more cushioning and support around the heel (the main point of impact when running for most people) and less protection through the ball of the foot.
-When we are running, our feet tend to sweat more, which is the main reason that running shoes have more mesh than walking shoes – to keep the feet cooler during exercise!
+When we are running, our feet tend to sweat more, which is the main reason that running shoes have more mesh than walking shoes – to keep the feet cooler during exercise.

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 Did you know that your kid’s feet tend to swell up over the course of the day due to the long hours of walking and standing that their feet endure?
 Make sure you have them try on their shoes at the end of the day to ensure they will be comfortable throughout.
-The socks your kids’ wear when trying on a pair of shoes should also be the type they would normally wear with their everyday sneakers.
+The socks your kids’ wear when trying on a pair of shoes should also be the same type that they would normally wear with their everyday sneakers.